No 4 Independent Company

 Killed in action or died of wounds

 Lieutenant John Vanderwerve, 4 troop, was reported missing 28 March 1942 after Operation Chariot at St Nazaire, later presumed killed in action.
 He was officer in charge of a protection squad for a demolition team embarked on motor launch ML 306.
-Lieutenant Vanderwerve, who got engaged only 3 months before his death, has no known grave.

 WALL, John